 Feels chill grouping up.
 But intense when vibes turn wrong fast.

-The Inca Trail Guided as Solo Female experience offers a four-day trek covering 42 kilometers through Andean landscapes to reach Machu Picchu.
+The Inca Trail Guided as a Solo Female experience offers a four-day trek covering 42 kilometers through Andean landscapes to reach Machu Picchu.
 For solo female travelers, this route provides chances to connect with others while following ancient Inca paths.
 Groups often include 10 to 15 people, with many women traveling alone.

 Kondor Path Tours organizes these trips using its own private transportation from Cusco hotels, driven by highly trained operators.